Meredithhelipigeon/Algorithms/README.md

 Time Efficiency: O(n)
 Algorithm:
 Classify the elements in the group size through direct hashing.
 Then if the number is full, generalize a group.

+## Maximum Score of a Good Subarray[Greedy Algorithm]:
+Description: You are given an array of integers nums (0-indexed) and an integer k.
+The score of a subarray (i, j) is defined as min(nums[i], nums[i+1], ..., nums[j]) * (j - i + 1).
+A good subarray is a subarray where i <= k <= j.
+Return the maximum possible score of a good subarray.
+Time Efficiency: O(n)
+Algorithm:
+We want to find the best combinations near the index k.
+There are (k-1)\*(n-k) different combinations, which is in O(n^2) if we want to calculate each of them.
+It is too much so that we consider at one step, we tend to choose the larger one since the coverage is the same.
+And we consider that to decide go left and right until the whole array is visited.